-- Complete egg donor cycle (exclusive donor) – fresh or frozen cycle – when you receive all eggs from a chosen donor which means no other recipient will be getting them.
+- Fresh or frozen cycle – you receive all eggs from a chosen donor which means no other recipient will be getting them.
 This might be a good solution if you have certain expectations for physical characteristics and other features of a donor.
-In case of first attempt failure, you don’t need to wait for another woman who fulfills your demands.
-Pros – more eggs, no problems concerning a second recipient, has the potential for more embryos to be frozen, lesser chance for cycle cancellation
+In case of first attempt failure, you don’t need to wait for another donor who matches your phenotype requirements.
+Pros – more eggs, no problems concerning a second recipient, has the potential for more embryos to be frozen; lesser chance for cycle cancellation.
+Cons – only the price.

-- Egg sharing or shared egg donor cycle – this program may have at least two variants: in some clinics it means that you will share eggs from a donor you picked up with other patients, but it may be also a program where one infertile couple, shares their eggs with another infertile couple if it possible and safe.
-Pros – a lot cheaper option making it available for more people, less eggs are wasted
+- Egg sharing or shared egg donor cycle – this program may have at least two variants: in some clinics it means that you will share eggs from a donor you picked with other patients, but it may be also a program where one infertile couple shares their eggs with another infertile couple if it is possible and safe.
+Pros – a lot cheaper option making it available for more people; less eggs are wasted.

-- In vitro with fresh donor eggs – recipient’s cycle is synchronized with the donor cycle through medication.
-After retrieving donor’s oocytes are fertilized with sperm obtained from recipient’s partner or a donor (laboratory needs to receive fresh or frozen sperm on the retrieval day).
+- IVF with fresh donor eggs – recipient’s cycle is synchronized with the donor cycle through medication.
+After retrieving, donor’s oocytes are fertilized with sperm obtained from recipient’s partner or a donor (laboratory needs to receive fresh or frozen sperm on the retrieval day).
 During embryo culture recipient’s endometrium is prepared and after a couple of days embryos are transferred.
-Pros – wide selection of donors, potentially multiple embryos, high pregnancy rates
+Pros – wide selection of donors, potentially multiple embryos, high pregnancy rates.

-Cons – must coordinate with the donor (her menstrual cycle and availability), whole procedure takes more time then with frozen eggs and usually is more expensive, sometimes donors are not immediately available
+Cons – must coordinate with the donor (her menstrual cycle and availability), whole procedure takes more time then with frozen eggs and usually is more expensive, sometimes donors are not immediately available.

-- In vitro with frozen donor eggs – frozen cycle – cycles of donor and recipient are not synchronized.
+- IVF with frozen donor eggs – frozen cycle – cycles of donor and recipient are not synchronized.
 After hormonal stimulation and pick-up, collected oocytes are frozen.
 The recipient decides when she is ready for her treatment.
 On the day of eggs thawing the partner donates sperm (or a couple may use sperm from a donor).
 After fertilizing oocytes, embryos are cultured and after a couple of days they are transferred.
-Pros – it is a quicker process then with the fresh eggs, wide selection of donors with immediate availability, you don’t have to coordinate with the donor, it is usually less expensive than the fresh egg cycleCons – lower number of embryos around 50% of oocytes are thawed properly, slightly lesser success rates than in fresh cycles however it depends on ivf laboratory experience,
+Pros – it is a quicker process compared to fresh eggs cycle.
+There is a wide selection of donors with immediate availability.
+You don’t have to coordinate with the donor, it is usually less expensive than the fresh egg cycle.
+Cons – lower number of embryos, around 50% of oocytes, are thawed properly, slightly smaller success rates than in fresh cycles, however, it depends on the experience of the IVF lab staff.

-- In vitro with frozen embryos (embryo donation) – An infertile couple undergoing the IVF process sometimes has more embryos than they need, so they can give those embryos to the bank so that they can be passed on to another couple.
-Pros – It is not expensive, pregnancy rates same as in fresh ivf cycles but with better rates for women aged between 35 and 37 and just before 40, about half the price of ivf with fresh eggs with less medication and less stress (no stimulation response, egg development and embryo growth issues)
+- IVF with frozen embryos (embryo donation) – an infertile couple undergoing the IVF process sometimes has more embryos than they need, so they can give those embryos to the bank to be passed on to another couple.
+Pros – it is not expensive, pregnancy rates are same as in fresh IVF cycles but with better rates for women aged between 35 and 37 and just before 40, about half the price of IVF with fresh eggs with less medication and less stress (no stimulation response, egg development and embryo growth issues)

-Cons – very low accessibility of embryos in banks and clinics
+Cons – very low accessibility of embryos in banks and clinics.